The Deed of Postponement process

 - Make a formal request via your solicitor.
 The request must outline property details, re-mortgage amount, and amount to be postponed.

-- The applicant provides the current market value of the property
+- The applicant must provide the current market value of the property.

-- The applicant provides evidence for what the money will be used for:
+- The applicant must provide evidence for what the money will be used for:

 - If the application is for home improvements, three quotes must be provided.
-Evidence of planning/building control permission must be included
+Evidence of planning or building control permission must be included.

-- Harrow Council is permitted to inspect any home improvements within six months of the work being completed
+- We can inspect any home improvements within six months of the work being completed.

-- The applicant pays the current administration fee and any legal fees
+- The applicant must pay the current administration fees and any legal fees.